Gac14/Gac14-Datapack/docs/commands/SystemCommand.md

 (1): Sets a limit for a player, or enables/disables certain actions take by a player.

-The keys that are defined are unspecified.
+The keys that exist and there types are Implementation-defined.
 If a key that does not exist is referenced or is referenced improperly (an action key used in the limits subcommand or vice versa), the behavior is undefined.

 Each limit key has an unspecified initial value, and may have an unspecified maximum and minimum.
 If a limit key would be set to a value above its maximum (if such exists), the key is set to the maximum value instead.